Getting started¶

 ).show()

-2. Create a pipeline that returns the win rate for each parameter combination.
+- Create a pipeline that returns the win rate for each parameter combination in the chunk.

-6. Generate 27 * 27 * 27 = 19,683 parameter combinations.
+- Generate 27 x 27 x 27 = 19,683 parameter combinations.
 Since fast and slow periods are conditionally bound, we could (and should) filter out combinations where the fast period is longer than the slow period, but this would only colorize half the cube.

 Click on the "Dashboard" tab to see the graph.
 It may take a few seconds to render.

-What about overfitting?
-VBT supports various cross-validation schemes and robustness tests to bring any backtest closer to reality.
+To reduce overfitting risk, VBT supports many cross-validation schemes and robustness tests to bring backtests closer to reality.
 We do not recommend blindly selecting the best parameter set.
-The main benefit of this tool is to help you understand why a certain set of parameters produces a certain performance.
-After all, our goal is for you to grow as a quant.
+The main value of this workflow is understanding why a certain configuration behaves the way it does.

 Become a member and choose the plan that fits your needs.